Milt Campbell: Football

 Campbell was also an excellent swimmer as a youth.
-An all around athlete, Campbell was drafted by the NFL Cleveland Browns in 1957 and played one season in the same backfield as Jim Brown.
+An all around athlete, Campbell was drafted in the fifth round by the NFL Cleveland Browns in 1957 and played one season in the same backfield as Jim Brown.
 Milt was released from the Cleveland Browns by owner Paul Brown for marrying a white woman.
 He then played for several years in the Canadian Football League, ending his football career in 1964.

 While his spectacular performance as an Olympic decathlete was likely the peak of his athletic career, he continued to display his prowess on the football field, being drafted by the NFL Cleveland Browns in 1957.
 He rushed seven times for 23 total yards in the halfback position and played alongside MVP and Rookie of the Year running back Jim Brown.
 However, his NFL career was unjustly short-lived: The owner of the Browns, Paul Brown, placed his segregationist ideals above Campbell's athletic ability, and kicked him off the team for his marriage to Barbara Mount, a white woman.
 According to Campbell, Brown called him into his office the day before Campbell was “let go” and asked him why he got married, Campbell responded “I got married for the same reason you got married, I presume,” and told Brown that it was none of his business.
 He received a letter the next day telling him that his services were no longer needed by the Browns.
 Still wanting to pursue a career in football, Campbell went to Canada, where he joined the Canadian Football League, playing with the Hamilton Tiger-Cats (8 games rushing for 468 yards), Kitchener-Waterloo Dutchmen, Montreal Alouettes (3 games) and Toronto Argonauts (9 games) until his retirement in 1964.